30 Nov Sell Flat Without EWS1

 What are the different ratings of an EWS1 assessment?

-Following the EWS assessment, a building will be given one of five possible ratings.
-If the fire risk rating is A1, A2 or B1, this indicates that the building is considered safe and therefore a mortgage should be provided.
-However, if a building is rated B2 or A3, then
+After the EWS assessment, a building will receive one of five possible ratings.
+If the fire risk rating is A1, A2, or B1, the building is considered safe, and a mortgage should be granted.
+However, if the building is rated B2 or A3, remediation work is necessary to ensure compliance with fire safety standards.
+Without these works, banks will be unwilling to lend on the property.

 What are the problems with EWS1 forms?/ What does this mean for leaseholders?